Meth Charges Prosecution – California HS 11377(a) Drug Possession Lawyers

 - The controlled substance was in a usable amount

-In order to convict you of possession of methamphetamine under California Health and Safety Code section 11377, the prosecution must prove that you had actual possession.
+In order to convict you of possession of methamphetamine under California Health and Safety Code 11377 HS, the prosecution must prove that you had actual possession.
 The easiest way to prove this is when the methamphetamine was actually found on your person by a law enforcement officer.
 However, you not have to actually hold or touch something in order to possess it.
 It is enough if you have control over it either personally or through the use of another person.
 Therefore, if you give your friend some of your methamphetamine to hold onto for safekeeping, you can still be charged with possession due to the fact that you retained the right to control the drug and its use.

 A controlled substance is any drug or chemical whose manufacture, possession and use are regulated by the government under the United States Controlled Substances Act.
 This federal statute allows the government to regulate almost any form of narcotic that has the potential to make its way through interstate commerce.